1) There are so many stoves, fireplaces and inserts to choose from, which one should I choose?

 15) The glass on our stove keeps getting cracks.
 Do you repair stove doors or fix glass for stove doors?

 Its good practice to make sure as you are loading your wood stove or insert to be careful that logs are not pushing up against the glass on the door and you are careful not to hit the door with the wood.
 But accidents happen and sometimes glass fails over time.
 We would be happy to order a glass repair kit that you can install yourself or schedule a service call with us to make these repairs.
-We are only able to order these kits if it’s from a manufacturer we carry or have carried in the past.
+We are only able to order these kits if it’s from a manufacturer we carry.

 16) Our damper is falling down and falling apart.
 Do you sell or repair dampers?